Manor, South Yorkshire

-Manor Castle ward—which includes the districts of Claywood, Manor, Manor Park, Park Hill, and Wybourn—is one of the 28 electoral wards in City of Sheffield, England.
+Manor Castle ward—which includes the districts of Fairleigh, Lower Manor (Castlebeck), Manor Park, Park Hill, Skye Edge, Stafford (Norfolk Park) and Wybourn—is one of the 28 electoral wards of the city of Sheffield, England.
 It is located in the eastern part of the city and covers an area of 5.4 km2.
 The population of this ward in 2001 was 21,000 people in 9,700 households, the population increasing to 21,223 at the 2011 Census.
-It is one of the wards that make up the Sheffield Central constituency.
+It is one of the wards that make up the Sheffield Heeley constituency.

 Districts of Manor Castle ward

 Manor

 Manor is a large low-rise housing estate in eastern Sheffield, Yorkshire, England.
 It is divided into Manor Park, Upper and Lower Manor, and Manor Top.

 Until the 1930s, the area was mostly rural, with housing only along the main roads.
 The estate was started during the 1930s as a garden city type development, to alleviate overcrowding in central Sheffield.
 However, unlike true garden cities, places of work were not included in the scheme, although nearby Darnall and Attercliffe had some industry.

 Manor is named for Sheffield Manor and is adjacent to Manor Park.
-Manor Top is now served by the Sheffield Supertram.
+The area is now served by Manor Top tram stop (opened in 1994) on the Blue and Purple routes of the South Yorkshire Supertram network; a small bus station is located next to the tram stop, serving local routes.
 Large areas of the estate were demolished, and in some cases rebuilt with private funding, from the late 1990s onwards.